timtro/pid-unfolding/README.md

 Everything herein is written as unit-test (using [Catch2](https://github.com/catchorg/Catch2)).
 Actual unit tests are in `test/`, while the main event is in `/src`.

-The logic for the pid controller is in `include/pid.hpp`.
+The logic for the PID controller is in `include/pid.hpp`.
 The plant is in `include/Plant.hpp`.

 The math to get the analytical results for use in the `src/` tests is in `src/calculations`.
 It will require Octave/MATLAB and wxMaxima to open.